gvwilson/sensibleadventures/nardica/nardica.md

 Iffy picked up a wrench and whacked the splice a couple of times as hard as she could.

 Wales blinked.
-"Are you always this, um, direct, when you're working?"
+"Are you always this direct when you're working?"

 Iffy grinned.
 "Pretty much."